|

 Figure 6: We have 6 simple compounds each developed by a single link and 9 atoms

-These three primes are composed of five simple compounds (each
+three primes are composed of five simple compounds (each

 defined by one link) and the nine atoms.

-On can see this by double clicking on the A1 node to produce the screen
+On can see this by double clicking on the A1 node to produce the

-in Figure 6 (the KOS browsers have four re-sizable windows and you can readjust
+in Figure 6 (the KOS browsers have four re-sizable windows and you can

 your sizes.

-Then close the browser and the software remember the previous
+close the browser and the software remember the previous

 settings.)